haiderm106/comp2000_2023/worksheet.md

 And answer the following questions about them:

   * These repositories are at two different websites - github and bitbucket - what are these sites?
 What service do they provide?
 Which is better?
+      They are version control websites that can track the progress of a project.
+Personally I prefer Github.
   * Who made the last commit to repository A?
+      Matthew Roberts
   * Who made the first commit to repository A?
+      Jon Mountjoy
   * Who made the first and last commits to repository B?
+      Dave Pearce was the last commit and the first one was also Dave Pearce
   * Are either/both of these projects active at the moment? 🤔 If not, what do you think happened?
+      Since there have been no commits since August 2022, it can be understood that the projects might have been finished.
   * 🤔 Which file in each project has had the most activity?

 # Task 2